cardano-scaling/website/monthly/2025-10-monthly.md

 ### Hydra 1.0!

-A big milestone for the team, and a representation of our committment to Hydra.
-We are very proud to have gotten to this point, and are super grateful to the large community around Hydra that continue to have strong impact into the features we work.
+A big milestone for the team, and a representation of our commitment to Hydra.
+We are very proud to have gotten to this point, and are super grateful to the large community around Hydra that continues to have a substantial impact on the features we work on.
 Thanks to everyone involved!
 Can't wait to continue this journey with you.

-Subsequently we have released [Hydra 1.1.0](https://github.com/cardano-scaling/hydra/releases/tag/1.1.0) to bring across some fixes for partial asset deposits.
+Subsequently, we have released [Hydra 1.1.0](https://github.com/cardano-scaling/hydra/releases/tag/1.1.0) to bring across some fixes for partial asset deposits.